zwang2244/bug-free-bassoon/rules.md

 ## How will will communicate difficulties with a task assigned to us
+Message the entire group to communicate any problems we are having.
+Team can then suggest ideas and help write code if needed.

 ## How we will back up each other to ensure that deadlines are not missed